Refinable modeling for unbinned SMEFT analyses: Conclusion

 \section{Conclusion}

-This paper presents a comprehensive framework for modeling systematic effects in unbinned analyses, particularly for obtaining SMEFT constraints.
-We factorize the various effects by organizing unobserved (latent) variables and the corresponding systematic effects into parton, particle, and detector levels and make them amenable to ML.
-We thus leverage the extensive knowledge gained from binned LHC data analyses while maintaining a flexible approach to unbinned modeling.
-We addressed the need for robust parametric estimates by developing generic methods for training ML surrogates in simulation.
-Our methodology facilitates the progressive refinement of unbinned models, accommodating new systematic effects or background contributions without invalidating previously trained surrogates.
+This paper presents a comprehensive, scalable framework for modeling the effects of systematic uncertainties in unbinned analyses of collider data.
+By factorizing systematic effects across parton, particle, and detector levels, we make them accessible for machine learning.
+With a highly granular factorization of the various dependencies, we leverage the extensive knowledge gained from binned LHC data analyses and fully capitalize on high-quality Monte Carlo simulation.
+A flexible approach facilitates the progressive refinement of unbinned models, including but not restricted to applications in SMEFT.
+It accommodates new systematic effects or background contributions without invalidating previously trained surrogates.

-A significant technical contribution is the parametric regression tree, an extension of tree-boosting algorithms capable of learning accurate parameterizations of systematic effects.
-This method provides a robust alternative to neural networks, ensuring systematic dependencies can be learned effectively and integrated into unbinned hypothesis tests.
+A significant technical innovation introduced is the Boosted Parametric Tree~(BPT), an extension of tree-boosting algorithms designed to learn accurate parametrizations of systematic dependencies.
+BPTs offer a robust and efficient alternative to neural networks for modeling systematic effects, providing reliable surrogate models for complex, high-dimensional parameter spaces in unbinned hypothesis testing.

-Our work thus bridges a critical gap in the methodological toolbox for SMEFT analyses.
+Our work thus bridges a critical gap in the methodological toolbox for SMEFT analyses, searches for other non-resonant effects beyond the standard model, and similar inference problems.
 We demonstrate the practical application through a semi-realistic case study of top quark pair production in the dilepton channel, which underscores the effectiveness of our approach in learning and incorporating systematic effects.
-Overall, the techniques and tools developed in this paper pave the way for more refined and adaptable unbinned hypothesis tests, enhancing the accuracy and reliability of SMEFT analyses.
-We anticipate these advancements will be instrumental in exploiting future collider event simulations for unbinned data analyses.
+Overall, the new techniques pave the way for more refined and adaptable unbinned hypothesis tests, enhancing the accuracy and reliability of SMEFT analyses.
+We anticipate these advancements will be instrumental in exploiting the data from future collider experiments.
+Finally, we believe that publicly available refined models would be useful for future SMEFT combinations and for providing legacy LHC results.